Building Blocks of Life: Why Early Childhood Education is Vital thumbnail

 • Providing opportunities for creative play and exploration

-• Limiting screen-time and prioritizing interactivity
+• Limiting screen time and prioritizing interactive experiences

-• Maintaining open communication with teachers and reinforcing learning at home
+• Maintaining an open line of communication with your teachers and reinforcing the learning at home

 Remember, everyday activities like cooking, shopping, or going for walks can become valuable learning experiences when approached with curiosity and engagement.